There are now 3 possible online modes for units:

 - Unit rules

-- Course Enrolment in the Master of Information Technology And 24 Points of Level 4/Level 5 units
+- Enrolment in in the and 62510 Master of Information Technology and completion of 24 points of Level 4/Level 5 units

 - CITS3200 Professional Computing